Finding The Cure For The Summertime Blues – NMP Skip to main content

 Today’s housing market is simply doing what it has always historically done — move in cycles.
 So while this latest market turn has been abrupt, at the end of the day, each of us have zero control over macroeconomic trends.
 Regardless of how high the well is, our job remains the same: helping borrowers achieve their goals to the best of our ability.
 The strong will evolve with the challenges into a resilient professional, recognized for their ability to thrive in any market.

-This article was originally published in the Mortgage Women Magazine May 2022 issue.
+This article originally appeared in Mortgage Women Magazine, on the week of May 1, 2022.

 About the author